AJ-DIZON/ethAvax3/README.md

 2. To run this program, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website: https://remix.ethereum.org/.

 3. Upload the file you downloaded into the website and compile.
+Make sure the compiler is 8.20.

 4. Once compiled, you can deploy and use the contract.